joelouthan/theologic.us/content/posts/4-family-devos-luke/2020-12-31-family-devos-luke.md

 ## Christ Calls Us to Proclaim

-Luke 9:1 And he called the twelve together and gave them power and authority over all demons and to cure diseases,<sup> 2 </sup>and he sent them out to proclaim the kingdom of God and to heal.<sup> 3 </sup>And he said to them, “Take nothing for your journey, no staff, nor bag, nor bread, nor money; and do not have two tunics.<sup> 4 </sup>And whatever house you enter, stay there, and from there depart.<sup> 5 </sup>And wherever they do not receive you, when you leave that town shake off the dust from your feet as a testimony against them.”<sup> 6 </sup>And they departed and went through the villages, preaching the gospel and healing everywhere.
+Luke 9:1–6 (CSB) Summoning the Twelve, he gave them power and authority over all the demons and to heal diseases.
+Then he sent them to proclaim the kingdom of God and to heal the sick.

+“Take nothing for the road,” he told them, “no staff, no traveling bag, no bread, no money; and don’t take an extra shirt.
+Whatever house you enter, stay there and leave from there.
+If they do not welcome you, when you leave that town, shake off the dust from your feet as a testimony against them.”
+So they went out and traveled from village to village, proclaiming the good news and healing everywhere.

 *When is the Kingdom of God going to arrive?*

 *What has God asked his followers to go and do?*

-Matthew 28:16–20 (ESV) Now the eleven disciples went to Galilee, to the mountain to which Jesus had directed them.
-And when they saw him they worshiped him, but some doubted.
-And Jesus came and said to them, “All authority in heaven and on earth has been given to me.
-Go therefore and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit,  teaching them to observe all that I have commanded you.
-And behold, I am with you always, to the end of the age.”
+Matthew 28:16–20 (CSB) The eleven disciples traveled to Galilee, to the mountain where Jesus had directed them.
+When they saw him, they worshiped, but some doubted.
+Jesus came near and said to them, “All authority has been given to me in heaven and on earth.
+Go, therefore, and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit,  teaching them to observe everything I have commanded you.
+And remember, I am with you always, to the end of the age.”

-Mark 16:14–20 (ESV) Afterward he appeared to the eleven themselves as they were reclining at table, and he rebuked them for their unbelief and hardness of heart, because they had not believed those who saw him after he had risen.
-And he said to them, “Go into all the world and proclaim the gospel to the whole creation.
+Mark 16:14–20 (CSB) Later he appeared to the Eleven themselves as they were reclining at the table.
+He rebuked their unbelief and hardness of heart, because they did not believe those who saw him after he had risen.
+Then he said to them, “Go into all the world and preach the gospel to all creation.
 Whoever believes and is baptized will be saved, but whoever does not believe will be condemned.
-And these signs will accompany those who believe: in my name they will cast out demons; they will speak in new tongues;  they will pick up serpents with their hands; and if they drink any deadly poison, it will not hurt them; they will lay their hands on the sick, and they will recover.”
+And these signs will accompany those who believe: In my name they will drive out demons; they will speak in new tongues;  they will pick up snakes; if they should drink anything deadly, it will not harm them; they will lay hands on the sick, and they will get well.”

-So then the Lord Jesus, after he had spoken to them, was taken up into heaven and sat down at the right hand of God.
-And they went out and preached everywhere, while the Lord worked with them and confirmed the message by accompanying signs.
+So the Lord Jesus, after speaking to them, was taken up into heaven and sat down at the right hand of God.
+And they went out and preached everywhere, while the Lord worked with them and confirmed the word by the accompanying signs.]

-Luke 24:44–49 (ESV) Then he said to them, “These are my words that I spoke to you while I was still with you, that everything written about me in the Law of Moses and the Prophets and the Psalms must be fulfilled.”
-Then he opened their minds to understand the Scriptures,  and said to them, “Thus it is written, that the Christ should suffer and on the third day rise from the dead,  and that repentance for the forgiveness of sins should be proclaimed in his name to all nations, beginning from Jerusalem.
+Luke 24:44–49 (CSB) He told them, “These are my words that I spoke to you while I was still with you—that everything written about me in the Law of Moses, the Prophets, and the Psalms must be fulfilled.”
+Then he opened their minds to understand the Scriptures.
+He also said to them, “This is what is written: The Messiah will suffer and rise from the dead the third day,  and repentance for forgiveness of sins will be proclaimed in his name to all the nations, beginning at Jerusalem.
 You are witnesses of these things.
-And behold, I am sending the promise of my Father upon you.
-But stay in the city until you are clothed with power from on high.”
+And look, I am sending you what my Father promised.
+As for you, stay in the city until you are empowered from on high.”

-Acts 1:6–8 (ESV) So when they had come together, they asked him, “Lord, will you at this time restore the kingdom to Israel?”
-He said to them, “It is not for you to know times or seasons that the Father has fixed by his own authority.
-But you will receive power when the Holy Spirit has come upon you, and you will be my witnesses in Jerusalem and in all Judea and Samaria, and to the end of the earth.”
+Acts 1:6–8 (CSB) So when they had come together, they asked him, “Lord, are you restoring the kingdom to Israel at this time?”

+He said to them, “It is not for you to know times or periods that the Father has set by his own authority.
+But you will receive power when the Holy Spirit has come on you, and you will be my witnesses in Jerusalem, in all Judea and Samaria, and to the ends of the earth.”

 ------

 ## Christ Call Us to Absolute Truth

-Luke 9:7 Now Herod the tetrarch heard about all that was happening, and he was perplexed, because it was said by some that John had been raised from the dead,<sup> 8 </sup>by some that Elijah had appeared, and by others that one of the prophets of old had risen.<sup> 9 </sup>Herod said, “John I beheaded, but who is this about whom I hear such things?”
-And he sought to see him.
+Luke 9:7–9 (CSB) Herod the tetrarch heard about everything that was going on.
+He was perplexed, because some said that John had been raised from the dead,  some that Elijah had appeared, and others that one of the ancient prophets had risen.
+“I beheaded John,” Herod said, “but who is this I hear such things about?”
+And he wanted to see him.

 *Who is the Christ?
 Was John the Baptist the Christ?*